TanjimulHaqueMeet/ShiftPrime-Cipher/README.md

 ## 🔐 Encryption Algorithm

+1. Initialize an empty list called `cipher`.
+2. For each character in the plaintext:
+   - Get the corresponding digit from the key (cycled using modulo).
+   - Map this digit to a prime number.
+   - Convert the character to its ASCII value and add the prime number.
+   - Append the result to the `cipher` list.
+3. Return the `cipher` list.

+---

 1. For each character in the plaintext:
 2. Get the corresponding digit from the key (cycle if needed).
 3. Map the digit to its prime number.